Monday, February 4, 2008

 We can control the path of digestion our body takes through what we eat - at each meal or snack.
 Opt for smaller meals or snacks and adding a protein source whenever you eat carbohydrate if you want your body to raise glucose levels more slowly and help you stay full longer.

 - First trained as a food chemist and nutritionist, my career began enriching a Twinkie, comparing the nutrition of a Twinkie to an apple and studying the role of sugar in the diet.
-With an M.B.A. and years in food and pharma understanding consumers and manufacturers led back to where I started - food should taste great and serve to keep us healthy.
-To do so there needs to be consumer awareness.
+With an M.B.A. and years in food and pharma understanding consumers and manufacturers, I'm back to where I started - food should taste great and serve to keep us healthy.
+To do so, there needs to be consumer awareness.
 Consumers need to vote for what they want by buying what they really want.
+If they buy impulsively, that's what they will see more of.
 They need to practice balance and responsible choices.
 That's when change will come.
-Please engage me with your conversation so that I can help you make better food choices that you enjoy and gain a deeper appreciation of food not only from farm to table but farm to health.
-My vision is to promote solutions to marketing healthful food and food practices.
+Please engage me with your conversation so that I can help you make and stick to better food choices that you enjoy.
+You'll gain a deeper appreciation of food not only from farm to table but farm to health.
+My vision is to promote solutions for healthful food and food practices you can happily embody and embrace!